anngroong/podcasts/content/guest/hmikaelian.md

 #guest_group = "wir"
 +++

 Hrant Mikaelian, a political scientist and multidisciplinary researcher in social sciences based in Yerevan.
 He is also a senior researcher at the Caucasus Institute.
+Hrant is a co-founder of the [Armenian Project](https://armenianproject.com/en/about/).